The Animatrix: The Second Renaissance, Part II

-Following the rest of mankind’s refusal to share the planet with the sentient machines, the UN unleashes an all-out nuclear bombardment against Zero One in 2148, devastating the whole nation but failing to destroy its inhabitants as the machines (unlike their former masters) were much less harmed by the radiation and heat.
-Shortly after, the machines retaliate by declaring war on the rest of the world; one by one, mankind surrenders each of its territories.
+In 2148, following humanity's refusal to share the planet with the machines, the United Nations unleashes an all-out nuclear bombardment against Zero One; devastating the nation yet failing to destroy its inhabitants who are immune to the radiation, unlike humans.
+The machines respond by declaring war on the rest of humanity and, one by one, the human nations surrender.